Finding Balance for Gluten-Free, Healthy Living In Your Pantry: Easy Pea-sy Cheesy Tuna (or Salmon) Casserole

 Today, I am sharing a favorite pantry meal at our house—Easy Pea-sy Cheesy Tuna Casserole.
 I don’t make this dish often but Mr. GFE and I both love it.
 In fact, he just about does backflips when I’m “thrown off balance” and end up creating this meal from my pantry.
 As long as my pantry holds its usual staples, I can always make this recipe as a fallback dinner.
 The key ingredients as far as our preferences go are tuna (of course), gluten-free pasta, milk, peas, cheese, and crunchy topping.
 (Note that this casserole is also great when made with salmon, which I do when Mr. GFE is not around as he is not a fan.)
 When I made this casserole recently, I shared the photo on my gfe Facebook page and readers volunteered their “requirements” for tuna casserole.
 Yes, they said things like “a good tuna casserole must include peas.”
 It turns out that there are a lot of tuna casserole lovers among us, and picky ones at that, as evidenced by those numerous comments.
 Peas, mushrooms, cheese, and crunchy topping were some of the preferences mentioned again and again, but some chimed in and offered specific “no-no’s” like “no peas please.”
 Tuna casserole is a comfort food dish and almost everyone has an opinion on those!
 I’d love to hear about your opinion on the perfect tuna casserole or your “go to” pantry dishes for the days that make you vary from your routines.

-1 ½ cups dried pasta, cooked (I used Goldbaum’s spirals)
+- 1 ½ cups gluten-free pasta, cooked (I used these Goldbaum’s brown rice spirals)

 Not just gf, but gfe!